mercysunday970/WDD-Jan2025/week-ten/day-one/README.md

-# Week-Ten Assignment: Introduction to Asynchronous JavaScript
+# Week Ten - Day One: Introduction to Asynchronous JavaScript
 ## Assignment Overview

 This week's task focuses on understanding **Asynchronous JavaScript**, particularly the use of `async`, `await`, and `fetch()` to retrieve data from external APIs.
 You will study from provided material and submit a summary of your understanding.